 Initial Review of Good Cause Application

-Consequently, the Arizona Board of Fingerprinting conducts an initial assessment (an Arizona Good Cause Exception Expedited Review) of complete applications more commonly known as an expedited review.
-Your application will be scrutinized during the expedited review.
-You have to keep in mind that there is no special request needed for an expedited review.
-This proceeding is conducted without the presence of the applicant; this is an independent examination of the documents and criminal records submitted by the applicant.
-Thus, the Board comes up with one of two determinations when reviewing documents:
+Consequently, the Arizona Board of Fingerprinting conducts an initial assessment (an Arizona Good Cause Exception Expedited Review) of complete applications.
+During the expedited review your application will be scrutinized.
+Keep in mind there’s no special request for an expedited review.
+This examination of documents and criminal records submitted by the applicant is done without the presence of the applicant.
+When reviewing the documents, the Board comes up with one of two determinations:

 1. If qualified: Without having to appear in a hearing, the applicant may be able to receive a card directly from the Board.
-The card will be received in your residential address in a couple of week’s time.
+Applicants who qualify will receive their card at their residential address.
+This may take a couple of week’s.
 Note: the applicant shall submit needed application and supporting documents within the period provided for by law.

 2. If Disqualified: The applicant must appear for a good cause exception hearing.
 This type of assessment is not tantamount to denial.
 Applicants still have the right to present their case through oral testimony and present additional pieces of evidence.
 Note: Parenthetically, within forty five (45) days after the expedited review, the Board shall come up with a hearing in the event that the applicant does not qualify.